swaCreates/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ x ] Mention two parts of Express that you learned about this week.

+    I've learned that express is a framework that allows you to write node.js at more of a convenience.
+As well as, creating light weight easy servers.

-- [ ] Describe Middleware?
+- [ x ] Describe Middleware?

+    Middleware can be something such as a function that can alter the flow of an existing flow of code.

-- [ ] Describe a Resource?
+- [ x ] Describe a Resource?

+    A resource is anything a client may be requesting from our API.

-- [ ] What can the API return to help clients know if a request was successful?
+- [ x ] What can the API return to help clients know if a request was successful?

+    You can return a status code to the client, along with a friendly message; informing them of such status of their request.

-- [ ] How can we partition our application into sub-applications?
+- [ x ] How can we partition our application into sub-applications?

+    We can partition our application into sub-applications by implementing sub routes or routers.

 ## Minimum Viable Product